 - Koei's other sibling-franchise Samurai Warriors has Hideyoshi Toyotomi, who favors the sansetuskon.
 Curiously, while it would be geographically and chronologically appropriate, nunchaku do not appear in the series.

 - Devil May Cry's Dante generally fights with fists, swords or guns, but one of the more exotic weapons he owns is a three-piece nunchaku, consisting of three bars that are chained to a central ring, made from the collar of a Cerberus that he defeated.

-- Bayonetta has a pair nunchucks called Sai Fung, and true to form, she busts out the Funny Bruce Lee Noises when laying into angels with them.
+- Bayonetta has a pair of nunchucks called Sai Fung, and true to form, she busts out the Funny Bruce Lee Noises when laying into angels with them.
 In fact, they're not just nunchucks.
 They're gunchucks.

 - In The Legend of Zelda: The Wind Waker, if a Stalfos looses his mace, he will use his arm as one of these!